Breaks and Non-Regular Housing

 Before the beginning of each semester, an announcement will be made in official college publications about the days and times that residence halls/apartments and small houses may be occupied and must be vacated.
 In general, the halls open for returning students the Saturday prior to the first day of class.
 Students who will take only a half-block class on the CC campus during spring semester must move out and check out of their rooms prior to winter break closing.
 Students are responsible for making travel arrangements in accordance with this policy.

 CC does not insure and is not responsible for loss or damage to the personal property of students for any cause (including, but not limited to, fire, flood, or theft.)
-The department of residential life does not cover the cost of damage to student belongings, including food left in refrigerators, items that become water damaged due to overflowing toilets, or laundry costs due to insect infestations.
+The office of Residential Life & Campus Activities or the Department of Housing & Conferences do not cover the cost of damage to student belongings, including food left in refrigerators, items that become water damaged due to overflowing toilets, or laundry costs due to insect infestations.
 It is strongly suggested that students consult with their parents/guardian to see if there is coverage provided through the family’s insurance policies or that students purchase private personal property insurance from a reliable company.
 A brochure detailing a low-cost student plan is available from our office.
 Property remaining in student housing at the time the contract is terminated (or the student checks out) immediately becomes the property of the college.
 Students are responsible for the safekeeping of their property and are expected to keep their room door locked at all times in order to maximize security.
 A small lockable safe provided in each student space (those students in temporary triple rooms will need to share safes).
 We encourage students to utilize these as one resource for their property.

 To maintain students’ privacy, residential life staff does not give out student room numbers.
 The staff will provide a phone number if the information has not been restricted by the student.
 If a student wants to restrict access to his/her information, the student should contact the registrar’s office.
 Students are encouraged to be cautious when sharing their phone numbers, room numbers, or other personal information.